Using Microsoft Project Fixed Duration/Work/Unit Type Fields

 5. Enter the Resources

-A helpful reminder in the Duration X Units = Work is to pick two of the variables (duration, units, or work) and let Microsoft Project calculate the result.
-Remembering this tip will help you avoid the resource overallocation frustration as the variables change as you enter a resource allocation of 100% and then try to adjust both duration and work.
-Experiment with these task types to understand the relationship duration, units and work share in MS-Project.
-Including these task types in the plan will develop a more realistic plan that reflects actual execution and gain better control over key dates and milestones.
+A helpful reminder in the Duration X Units = Work is to pick two variables (duration, units, or work) and let Microsoft Project calculate the result.
+Remembering this tip will help you avoid resource overallocation frustration as the variables change as you enter a resource allocation of 100% and then try to adjust both duration and work.
+Experiment with these task types to understand the relationship duration, units, and work share in MS-Project.
+Including these task types in the plan will develop a more realistic plan that reflects actual execution and gain better control over critical dates and milestones.